 Physician Coordinator & Administrator

-Tessa has a Double Major in Neuroscience and Psychology from the University of Lethbridge.
+Tessa has a Double Major in Neuroscience and Psychology from the University of Lethbridge, as well as a Masters in Biotechnology from University of Calgary.
 She is a 2 time recipient of the NSERC grant for research at the Canadian Centre for Behavioural Neuroscience.
 Her experience working in the medical research field and volunteering at Chinook Regional Hospital has given her a passion for patient care and seeking an improved medical system.
 She was nominated for the Gold Medal Award in Neuroscience at the University of Lethbridge.
-She is currently completing her Masters in Biotechnology at the University of Calgary.

 Business Operations Specialist

 Brianna has her Bachelor of Engineering from the University of Victoria in Biomedical Engineering.
 She has experience working in various research institutes, hospitals, and industry.
 She was most recently involved in the start-up of a medical device company that aims to make the epidural procedure safer.
 She is the University of Victoria 2017-18 Co-op Student of the Year, recipient of the BC Tech Innovation Award and IEEE Gold Medal in Biomedical Engineering.